Stoxum/casinocoin-dev-portal/content/reference-data-api.md

 ### Live Ledger Importer

-The Live Ledger Importer is a service that connects to a `casinocoind` server using the WebSocket API, and listens for ledger close events.
+The Live Ledger Importer is a service that connects to a `stoxumd` server using the WebSocket API, and listens for ledger close events.
 Each time a new ledger is closed, the Importer requests the latest validated ledger.
 Although this process has some fault tolerance built in to prevent ledgers from being skipped, the Importer may still miss ledgers.

 The Live Ledger Importer includes a secondary process that runs periodically to validate the data already imported and check for gaps in the ledger history.